Community Buildings – Safeguarding

 Action with Communities in Rural England (ACRE) is calling on England’s 10,000 village halls to make sure policies and procedures are in place to keep everyone safe.

-Village hall committees have an important part to play in creating safe spaces for members of their community, especially when it comes to protecting younger or more vulnerable people.
+Village hall committees have an important part to play in creating safe spaces for members of their community, especially when it comes to protecting children and adults at risk.
 The committee may not work directly with children or adults at risk, but it is responsible for the contracts it makes with hirers.
 Everyone has a responsibility to: look out for others; know where to find help; and to have Safeguarding policies and procedures in place to support this - a Safeguarding Policy and use of an appropriate written Hire Agreement are essential.

 Key Resources